USAFA-ECE/ece382/_sources/Assignments/homework2.md

 <br>

-- You can also add `Memory Browser` in CCS by exploring `View` > `Memory Browser`.
-Step over until line 83 to find the address of `msg`, which is stored in R0.
-Enter the value of R0 into Memory Browser to inspect the memory.
+- You can also add `Memory Browser` in CCS by navigating to `View` > `Memory Browser`.
+Step over until line 83 to find the value of `MsgAddr`, the address of `msg`, which is stored in R0.
+Enter the value of R0 into the Memory Browser to inspect the memory.

+- Ensure you select `32-Bit Hex - TI Style` or `32-Bit Hex - C Style` to display `msg` in hexadecimal.

+- Use `Assembly Step Into` or `Assembly Step Over` to investigate how the `LDR` instruction is being used.
+Examine the values of `R1` through `R8` as you step through.
+You are expected to understand all the instructions in this code.

-- Next, step over until line 102 to find the address of `str`, which is stored in R0.
-Enter the value of R0 into Memory Browser to inspect the memory.
+- Next, step over to line 102 to find the value of `StrAddr`, the address of `str`, which is stored in R0.
+Enter the value of R0 into the Memory Browser to inspect the memory.

 ```{image} ./figures/HW2_MemoryBrowser.gif